-Total distance is about 34km (21 miles) and involves a mixture of long descent, one tough climb and some rolling hills.
+Merceana-Alenquer: Total distance is about 34km (21 miles) and involves a mixture of long descents, one tough climb and some rolling hills.

 You’ll find cafes and shops in many of the villages and towns along this route – including most of those named in the details above.

-Merceana is a typical Portuguese village and the ride starts by following the N9.
+Merceana is a typical Portuguese village/small town and the ride starts by following the N9.

 The old part of Alenquer is the first part you see in the valley and then on the hill across the river.
 (The town does extend further south but becomes progressively less attractive!)

-You’ll have to pick your way around some narrow streets, some of them cobbled and one-way to get out of town.
-(Aim for the town hall – Camara Municipal – and keep going up.)
+You’ll have to pick your way around some narrow streets, some cobbled and one-way, to get out of town.
+Aim for the town hall (Camara Municipal) and keep going up.
 It’s a stiff climb but worth it both for the views and also because it takes you out onto some beautifully quiet rural lanes.

-Follow the ridge around until you get to a small roundabout and turn right towards Cabecos and Carnota.
-You’ll be riding through open countryside with some great views all around.
+Follow the ridge until you get to a small roundabout and turn right towards Cabecos and Carnota.
+You’ll be riding through open countryside with great views all around.